 To avoid damaging the compressor controller, DO NOT connect wires to terminals C3, C4, T3, T4, T5, or T6.
 The compressor controller modulates the compressor unloader solenoid in an on/off pattern according the capacity demand signal of the system.
-The following table shows the linear relationship between the demand signal and compressor capacity modulation. compressor controller also protects the high compressor against discharge temperature.
+The following table shows the linear relationship between the demand signal and compressor capacity modulation.
+The compressor controller also protects the compressor against high discharge temperature.
 Refer to Table 19 for the relationship between thermistor temperature readings and resistance values.